Programmatic SEO vs AI-Driven SEO: Why Templates Won't Build Authority

 A digital assembly line producing identical web pages from a single template, with structured data flowing into a grid of uniform landing pages

 Programmatic SEO is a method of generating large numbers of pages from a combination of structured data and page templates.
-You start with a database of information, a set of target keywords (usually long-tail, built from head terms plus modifiers), and a template that determines how each page looks and reads.
+You start with a database of information, a set of target keywords, usually long-tail terms built from head terms plus modifiers, and a template that determines how each page looks and reads.
 Automation handles the rest.
-Where a traditional SEO workflow might produce one carefully researched article per week, a programmatic approach can produce hundreds of pages in an afternoon.
+A traditional SEO workflow might produce one carefully researched article per week, while a programmatic approach can produce hundreds of pages in an afternoon.

 The classic examples are directory-style businesses.
 A real estate site generates a page for every neighbourhood.
 A travel site generates a page for every destination.
 A SaaS integration platform generates a page for every possible pairing of tools.
 The content on each page is structurally identical; what changes is the data filling the template.